 Have your process automation software start with scraping data from documents, place the data in Excel and even email the completed spreadsheet to your contacts.

-One caveat: understanding the types of processes you're automating and the nuances of process automation is critical.
+One caveat: understanding the types of processes you're automating and the nuances of robotic process automation is critical.
 For example, for data entry your best option might be an attended bot, which runs on a computer and helps employees complete simple, repetitive tasks more quickly and accurately.
 Avoid using bots to automate complex, higher value tasks as this can cause further problems, as explained in this Forbes article.

 The situation: In software development, the race to release is real; you've got to beat the competition to the punch on the next great feature.
 Iterating quickly and releasing more often lead to less bugs than releasing on an infrequent timeline.
 Schedule pressure, or "time crunch" is another issue and happens when developers are under immense pressure to push releases faster than proper QA (Quality Assurance) testing can be completed.
 This can reduce the quality of the final product and lead to user dissatisfaction, and a number of other problems.